Opinion | It puts everyone in danger if rich countries hoard a vaccine

 But in the early days of a vaccine rollout — perhaps the first 18 months — there will be dramatic supply constraints.
 The scramble for doses won’t be pretty.
 Panic is already building.
 Right now, 33 countries have vaccine doses reserved.
 More than 160 nations do not.

 It is naive to expect adherence to a global Golden Rule when it comes to vaccine distribution.
-But perhaps we could honor a bronze suggestion: to put the most urgent needs of poor nations somewhere above the least urgent needs of wealthy nations.
+But perhaps we could honor a Bronze suggestion: to put the most urgent needs of poor nations somewhere above the least urgent needs of wealthy nations.

 A mechanism is being developed to fulfill this mission.
 In keeping with the acronym mania of multilateral organizations, the Access to COVID-19 Tools (ACT) Accelerator is sponsoring Covid-19 Vaccine Global Access (COVAX), an initiative aimed at ensuring poor countries as well as rich ones get the same access to vaccines once they are licensed.
 COVAX is largely implemented through Gavi, the Vaccine Alliance.
 Of that list, it is Gavi you should remember, because it is one of history’s most dramatic humanitarian success stories.
 By helping poor countries buy and distribute vaccines over the past 20 years, Gavi has quietly prevented about 13 million deaths.